git-kick/ioBroker.e3dc-rscp/README.md

 ### 0.0.12-beta
 (git-kick)
+* New in configuration panel: select namespaces to query - use it to reduce CPU load (and transmitted data volume)
 * Polling interval: only 11 most important parameters left in "short" class, according to [@ArnoD's analysis](https://forum.iobroker.net/post/711108)
 ### 0.0.11-beta
 (git-kick)